 In 2014, during WrestleMania 30 weekend, The Ultimate Warrior was inducted into the WWE Hall-Of-Fame.
 On the Monday Night Raw that followed, he appeared in-ring for an impassioned promo for one final time.
 Less than 24 hours later, James Hellwig suffered a heart attack and passed away at 54 years of age.
 I can still vividly remember hearing the shocking news after a week of fans celebrating his career.

-The 25th of June in 2008 turned out to be the concluding chapter of The Ultimate Warrior’s career inside the squared circle.
+June 25th in 2008 turned out to be the concluding chapter of The Ultimate Warrior’s career inside the squared circle.
 That night in Spain now possesses its very own piece of professional wrestling nostalgia and trivia not to be forgotten.
 15,000 were there when the curtain dropped one last time.

-Watch: The Ultimate Warrior faces off against Orlando Jordan in his final ever match
+Watch: The Ultimate Warrior faces off against Orlando Jordan in his final match

 - Ultimate Warrior and Sting | Their Broken Relationship and Fall Out